Dr Mareike Witkowski

 Alfried Krupp von Bohlen und Halbach and Berthold Beitz in literature and the contemporary press (2009)

-Images of the Father in the Second World War.
-Correspondence and memories from a child's perspective (2009)
+Images of fathers during the Second World War.
+Correspondence and memories from a child’s perspective (2009)

-The legal status of maids in the 19th century.
-A comparison of municipal ordinances (2009)
+On the legal status of maids in the 19th century.
+A comparison of municipal regulations (2009)

-The co-operation of the Ministry of State Security with the RAF.
-The example of Silke Maier-Witt (2008)
+Co-operation between the Ministry for State Security and the RAF.
+The case of Silke Maier-Witt (2008)

-The female teacher in the narrative literature of the GDR.
-On the representation of female teacher figures 1950-1968 (2008)
+The female teacher as portrayed in the narrative literature of the GDR.
+On the depiction of female teacher characters, 1950–1968 (2008)

-Hitler and big industry.
-Was Hitler a puppet of big industry?
+Hitler and Big Business.
+Was Hitler a puppet of big business?
 (2017)

-Women and Freemasons: Was there a consistent ban on women in the Freemasons?
+Women and Freemasonry: Was there a consistent ban on women in Freemasonry?
 (2009)

 Memberships & voluntary work